How PWA And AMP Are Shaping The Future Of Ecommerce

 Here the PWA shell automatically loads on subsequent clicks.
 While the user is busy consuming content, the cache and PWA shell loads in the background.
-When the user clicks on the another link, the load is immediate as the service worker becomes active, and opens up the PWA shell instead.
+When the user clicks on another link, the load is immediate as the service worker becomes active and opens up the PWA shell instead.

 What if your browser does not provide a service worker?